Menu

 CANCELLATION POLICY

-If a staff member, volunteer, or participant must cancel for any reason, please submit this request in writing to camp@dbctx.org or your direct supervisor as soon as possible.
-Refunds will be issued if applicable.
+If a staff member, volunteer, or participant must cancel for any reason, please submit this request in writing to info@dbctx.org or your direct supervisor as soon as possible.
+Refunds for participants may be made if we are able to fill their reservation prior to the event start date.
+Staff and volunteer positions are non-refundable.

 • November 13, 2026